altermo/vim-plugin-list/README.md

-# n.vim-plugin-list
+# vim-plugin-list
 This is a list of plugins.
-TODO: sort and document
+TODO: categorize and document

 * 0styx0/abbreinder.nvim
 * 0styx0/abbremand.nvim